 We have witnessed in our lessons that students who have not swum for a while not only forget their skills but are more at risk of developing fear of the water.
 Being confident and comfortable in the water is the foundation to becoming strong and competent swimmers.
 Swimming all year round builds on skills acquired without the need to repeat past instruction to regain lost or rusty skills.
 This means your child’s progression is not slowed down; just like everything else, children regress if they stop swimming and it takes a while to get back to the level they were at, both skill and confidence-wise.
 This has a direct impact on your bank balance too, as more lessons will be needed overall if your child takes a break!

 4. Swimming prevents drowning

-5. Summer holiday swimming skills are made in the winter
+5. Summer holiday swimming skills are not made in the summer

-Do you crave relaxing by the pool with a good book and an ice cream on your holiday this summer?
-Well you can forget the relaxing bit if your child can’t swim very well as you will be putting in long shifts watching their every move to make sure they are safe.
-So don’t leave it until the summer term to get your child swimming strongly; like anything, swimming needs time, practise, effort and continuity.
-There will simply not be enough time before your holiday if you allow your child a break from swimming in the winter term to enable that longed for recline – undisturbed – on the sun lounger!
+Like anything, swimming needs time, practise, effort and continuity, so don’t leave it until the summer term next year to get your child swimming strongly.
+There will simply not be enough time before your holiday if you allow your child a break from swimming to enable that longed for recline – undisturbed – on the sun lounger!

-So make it your new year’s resolution to keep your child in the water this winter for the benefit of not just your child, but for the whole family!
+So let’s keep your child in the water for the benefit of not just your child, but for the whole family!